 - Clan Culture

 Now, let’s go through the meanings of each workplace culture type, one by one.
 We will outline the qualities of each, as well as the overall implications.
 Which one does your organization most closely model?

 Clan cultures are characterized by horizontal, close-knit connections between employees.
 Basically, clan cultures are more or less the opposite of hierarchical cultures.
-Emphasis is given to teamwork, workplace equality, mentorship, apprenticeship, and one-on-one employee training.
+Emphasis is given to teamwork, workplace equality, mentorship, internal communications, apprenticeship, and one-on-one employee training.
 Unsurprisingly, employee engagement is often high in these nurturing and communicative environments.

 Many smaller and family-owned businesses closely resemble a people-oriented clan culture.
 However, it becomes increasingly more difficult to maintain this particular model as businesses grow and connections become more complicated.

 An adhocracy culture is commonly found in start-ups and tech businesses like Google and Apple Combining the terms ‘Ad hoc’ and bureaucracy, an adhocracy culture is largely uninhibited from the regulations and complexities of bureaucratic processes.
 Instead, these cultures are known for flexibility, agility, and innovation.

 An adhocratic culture works especially well for tech companies that need to stay on top of changing trends and continually push out new ideas.
 With this particular workplace culture, a workforce can adapt and move forward at a faster pace.

 The only complication arises when companies experience considerable growth.
 Under these circumstances, it may be impossible to comply with certain legal and business practices.
 Rather than adopting an adhocratic culture throughout the entire organization, it may be best for growing companies to have an adhocracy culture within certain departments.